stevencpp/dox/import_private.md

     A2 * a2; // same - also defined in A

     // the following are ok in both cases
-    A1 * a1; // ok - this was named in the import private block
+    A1 * a1; // ok - this was forward declared in the using module block
     void foo(A1 *) {} // same

     // the following are errors in both cases
     A1 a1; // error - undeclared identifier / A1's definition must not be accessible to importers
-    A3<int> * a3i; // error - undeclared identifier / not named in the import private block
+    A3<int> * a3i; // error - undeclared identifier / not named in the using module block

     [[noinline]] void bar() {
         // the following are ok while extracting the interface, but become errors when creating the object file: